Track your weight loss progress with the Ribbon Test and say goodbye to the scales for ever.

 The Ribbon Test

 - a piece of string at least as tall as you are

 - a pretty piece of ribbon

-- Measure your height against the wall with a pencil, and cut a pice of string to that length.
-You don’t have to know the exact numbers of your height. – (this is mine, plotted on the childre
+Measure your height against the wall with a pencil, and cut a piece of string to that length.
+You don’t have to know the exact numbers of your height. – (this is mine, plotted on the children’s height chart)

-- After a few weeks of your weight loss programme try the ribbon round your waist again.
-With any luck you will have a bit of an overlap and you will be able to take a really good picture to show your progress.
+After a few weeks of your weight loss programme try the ribbon round your waist again.
+With any

 And there you have it – the ribbon test is a really simple way to track your weight loss progress without obsessing over numbers (or sharing them with anyone).
 You can keep pictures like this for yourself, or even share them on social media, without your head showing or anything, and all you can see is is how far you have come.

-If you want to join a whole lot of happy podders who are losing weight this year, then please purchase your Slimpod from the Thinking Slimmer store and come and join us in the Slimpod Club Facebook group.
-Or enter my giveaway before 7 May to win a Slimpod Gold programme
+If you want to join a whole lot of happy podders who are losing weight this year, then please purchase your Slimpod Gold Programme from Thinking Slimmer and come and join us in the Slimpod Club Facebook group.

 This is an affiliate link – I will receive a commission if you buy a Slimpod, but I wouldn’t recommend it if I hadn’t seen loads and loads of people make amazing life and weight transformations within the Slimpod Community and it is my privilege to serve there.